Tips For Cleaning Earbuds

 Many brands are designed for easy cleaning, with removable cups and cables that unplug at both ends.

-If yours are not so cleaning-friendly, you'll need to be careful not to damage them.
-Consult the manufacturer's cleaning instructions, if available.
+If yours are less cleaning-friendly, you'll need to be careful not to damage them.
+If available, consult the manufacturer's cleaning instructions.

 To clean and sanitize over-ear headphones, you'll need: